History of bread: Industrialization

 Bread-baking was industrialized at the start of the 20th century.
 Otto Frederick Rohwedder developed a prototype bread-slicing machine in 1912, and a practical machine that both sliced and wrapped bread in 1928.

-It was discovered early on that while a bran- and wheatgerm-discarding milling process can help improve white flour's shelf life, it does remove nutrients like some dietary fiber, iron, B vitamins, micronutrients and essential fatty acids.
+It was discovered early on that while bran- and wheatgerm-discarding milling process can help improve white flour's shelf life, it does remove nutrients like some dietary fiber, iron, B vitamins, micronutrients and essential fatty acids.
 The US government has mandated since 1941 fortification of white flour-based foods with some of the nutrients lost in milling, like thiamin, riboflavin, niacin, and iron.
 This mandate came about in response to the vast nutrient deficiencies seen in US military recruits at the start of World War II.

 A major change in the United Kingdom was the development in 1961 of the Chorleywood bread process.
 This used the intense mechanical working of dough, and control of gases touching dough, to dramatically reduce the fermentation period and the time taken to produce a loaf at the expense of taste and nutrition.

 For generations, white bread was the preferred bread of the rich while the poor ate dark (whole grain) bread.
-However, in most western societies, the connotations reversed in the late 20th century, with whole-grain bread becoming preferred as having superior nutritional value while Chorleywood bread became associated with lower-class ignorance of nutrition.
+However, in most Western societies, the connotations reversed in the late 20th century, with whole-grain bread becoming preferred as having superior nutritional value while Chorleywood bread became associated with lower-class ignorance of nutrition.

 More recently, and especially in smaller retail bakeries, chemical additives are used that both speed up mixing time and reduce necessary fermentation time, so that a batch of bread may be mixed, made up, risen, and baked in fewer than three hours.
 Dough that does not require fermentation because of chemical additives is called "quick bread" by commercial bakers.
-The introduction of commercial yeasts during the 19th century was detrimental to sourdough as these speeded up the baking process making production much easier.
+The introduction of commercial yeasts during the 19th century was detrimental to sourdough as these sped up the baking process making production much easier.
 Common additives include reducing agents such as L-cysteine or sodium metabisulfite, and oxidants such as potassium bromate or ascorbic acid; this last ingredient is added to whole meal bread to increase the softness of the loaf.
 Calcium was added to flour in the UK to prevent rickets, which had been detected as common in women who joined the World War II effort.

 However, in the 1980s, demand for sourdough in the UK grew to the point that in 1993, regulations were drawn up to define what could be sold as sourdough bread.
-In Germany, sourdough continued to be used for rye breads, even as commercial yeasts became more popular.
+In Germany, sourdough continued to be used for rye bread, even as commercial yeasts became more popular.

 Since 1986, domestic bread makers that automate the process of making bread have become popular in the home.